mannprerak2/putaway/CONTRIBUTING.md

 2. **Enable '_Developer Mode_'** on your Chrome(ium) browser at 'chrome://extensions/'
 3. **Select '_Load unpacked_'** button and point it to the `public` folder
 4. Experiment

+## Running Scripts
+- `npm run build` - builds all the extension files to `public` folder.
+- `npm run dev-newtab` - Watches and rebuilds the new tab page to `public` folder on changes
+- `npm run dev-popup` - Watches and rebuilds the popup section to `public` folder on changes
+- `npm run dev-options` - Watches and rebuilds the options page to `public` folder on changes
+- `npm run dev-all` - Watches and rebuilds the complete extension to `public` folder on changes (Will be slower).